goldenratio1618/MinionsAI/README.md

 ```
 from ..engine import game
 ```
-If you try to do `from minionsai.engine` instead, when yur agent is serialized it may look for the system level package ratehr than the serialized one.
+If you try to do `from minionsai.engine` instead, when your agent is serialized it may look for the system level package rather than the serialized one.

 1. This means that all our scripts (things you'd run as `__main__`, have to live *outside* the `minionsai` folder, in `scripts/` or `tests/`).